johnnyy5929/apcsa-freedom-project/blog/entry05.md

 ##### 4/19/2026

 ## context
 For this year-long project, I decided to use Godot as my tool.
 Godot is a game engine for making 2D or 3D games.
 After doing my learning logs, I decided to stay with Godot as my tool.
-For Godot, I planned to create a racing game and collaborate with Bryan.
+My partner and I planned to create a racing game.
+We decided to use the 2D mode for this on Godot, as we wanted to make a 2D top-down racing game.
 We've been talking to each other outside of school and in school about what we have done.
 Until now, we had a plan for our MVP, and started our prototype, which you can see at the bottom.

 ##### What I have done, so over the break, I finished my MVP, which you can see below.